nickdeny/darkmode.js/README.md

 # DarkModeJS
-Lightweight and cross-browser DarkModeJS helps you to auto detect user's time and switch theme to darkside

-Also, it's weight only 2,4kb and written on pure Javascript, without any plugins and jQuery
+Lightweight and cross-browser DarkModeJS helps you to auto detect user's time and switch theme to darkside.
+Also, it's weight only 2,4kb and written on pure Javascript, without any plugins and jQuery!

+## Demo
+You can test on: https://nickdeny.github.io/darkmode-js/

 ## Documentation
 Just copy-paste this code to end of body tag